zikosw/padawan/content/post/xzc-multisig.md

 +++
-title = "XZC Multisignature"
+title = "XZC with 3 of 4 Multisignature"
 date = 2017-12-24T11:07:16+07:00
 description = ""
 tags = ["zcoin","xzc","multisig","multi-signature"]

 +++

-Hello
+This post will show a step to setup (3/4) multisignature wallet and how to send transaction from it

+# 0. Setup
+We will create multisignature address that will require `3/4` key when signing.
+ - So you need to prepare 4 private key (We use 4 xzc-address/public-key when setup multisig address and 3/4 private key when sending a transaction).
+You can just create new address from your existing wallet or you can create new wallet or private key which not relate from your old wallet.
-This use zcoin-qt or zcoin-cli
+ - And zcoin-qt or zcoin-cli

 # 1. Create Multisignature address
-In this post we will create multisignature address that will require `3/4` key when signing.
+It is `3/4` key required.
+So first param is 3 (3 required) and second param is 4 (4 address)

 ```
 // Different address ordering will get different address